 Bloch and Kriz in \cite{BKMTM} have constructed an algebraic cycle avatar of the classical polylogarithm function.
-More recently in \cite{GanGonLev05}, Gangl, Goncharov and Levin, using a combinatorial approach, have built algebraic cycles corresponding to the multiple polylogarithm values $Li_{k_1,\ldots, k_m}(z_1, \ldots, z_m)$ with parameters $z_i$ under the condition that the corresponding $x_i$ (as defined above) are all distinct.
-In particular, all the $z_i$ but $z_1$ have to be different from $1$ and their methods does not gives algebraic cycles corresponding to multiple zeta values.
+More recently in \cite{GanGonLev05}, Gangl, Goncharov and Levin, using a combinatorial approach, have built algebraic cycles corresponding to the multiple polylogarithm values $Li_{k_1,\ldots, k_m}(z_1, \ldots, z_m)$ with parameters $z_i$ satisfying in particular that all the $z_i$ but $z_1$ have to be different from $1$ and their methods do not give algebraic cycles corresponding to multiple zeta values.

-The goal of the article \cite{SouMPCC} was to develop a geometric construction for multiple polylogarithm cycles removing the previous obstruction which will allows to have multiple zeta cycles.
+The goal of the article \cite{SouMPCC} was to develop a geometric construction for multiple polylogarithm cycles removing the previous obstruction which will allow to have multiple zeta cycles.

-A general idea underlying this project consist on looking cycles fibered over a larger base and not just point-wise cycles for some fixed parameter $(z_1, ...,z_m)$.
-Levine in \cite{LEVTMFG} shows that there exist a short exact sequence relating the Bloch-Kriz Hopf algebra over $\Sp(\K)$, its relative version over $\ps$ and the Hopf algebra associated to Goncharov and Deligne's motivic fundamental group over $\ps$ which contains motivic avatars of iterated integral associated to the multiple polylogarithms in one variable.
+A general idea underlying this project consists of looking for cycles fibered over a larger base and not just point-wise cycles for some fixed parameter $(z_1, ...,z_m)$.
+Levine in \cite{LEVTMFG} shows that there exists a short exact sequence relating the Bloch-Kriz Hopf algebra over $\Sp(\Q)$, its relative version over $\ps$ and the Hopf algebra associated to Goncharov and Deligne's motivic fundamental group over $\ps$ which contains motivic avatars of iterated integrals associated to the multiple polylogarithms in one variable.

-As this one variable version of multiple polylogarithms gives multiple zeta values for $z=1$, it is natural to investigate first the case of Bloch-Kriz construction over $\ps$ in order to obtain algebraic cycle corresponding to multiple polylogarithms in one variable with a ``good specialization'' at $1$.
+As this one variable version of multiple polylogarithms gives multiple zeta values for $z=1$, it is natural to investigate first the case of the Bloch-Kriz construction over $\ps$ in order to obtain algebraic cycles corresponding to multiple polylogarithms in one variable with a ``good specialization'' at $1$.

-This paper presents the main geometric tools in order to construct such algebraic cycle and applies the general construction described in \cite{SouMPCC} to low weight examples up to weight $5$.
-In these particular cases, one can easily go further in the description, lifting the obtained cycles to the bar constructions over Bloch cycle algebra, describing the corresponding Bloch-Kriz motive and computing some associated integrals related to the Hodge realization.
-Those integrals gives back multiple polylogarithms in one variable and their specialization at $1$ give multiple zeta values.
+This paper presents the main geometric tools in order to construct such algebraic cycles and applies the general construction described in \cite{SouMPCC} to concrete examples up to weight $5$.
+In these particular cases, one can easily go further in the description, lifting the obtained cycles to the bar constructions over the Bloch's cycle algebra, describing the corresponding Bloch-Kriz motive and computing some associated integrals related to the Hodge realization.
+Those integrals give back multiple polylogarithms in one variable and their specialization at $1$ give multiple zeta values.